ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/guards.md

 ▸ **string**(`value`): value is string

-Checks that value is a string.
+Checks if value is a string.

 #### Parameters